romrawinjp/romrawinjp.github.io/content/projects/facegen3d.md

 ![face-landmark](/images/project/face3d/face_landmarks.png)

-To transform this texture seamlessly, we need triangle from UV coordinate which corresponds to this face coordinate.
-So, we can find the triangle by using Delaunay.
+To transform this texture seamlessly, we need to form triangles from UV coordinate which corresponds to this face coordinate.
+So, I use Delaunay to find those edges connection.

-## Define edge coordinate of face connections and UV coordinate (0-1)
+## Define Edge Coordinate of Face Connections and UV Coordinate (0-1)
 Before that we also have to define the connection and coordinate.

 <details>